 Tribes making a Request must be provided with a roster of all Campus Committee members and subject matter experts consulted or invited to the Campus Committee meetings.
-If the Tribe(s) believes that one or more of these persons may have a COI with regard to their case, they values, which also applies to volunteers.
+If the Tribe(s) believes that one or more of these persons may have a COI with regard to their case, they Commented [A31]: Added UC's statement on ethical values, which also applies to volunteers.